-There are Best Kept Village Competitions across the country.
-Villages enter for a variety of reasons: bringing people together with a common aim - to improve their village; promoting pride in the village; deterring vandalism, graffiti and anti-social behaviour; helping different organisations to work together for the common good; encouraging young people to take part in different activities to improve the village, e.g. planting, weeding, litter picking; making their village a better place to live…
+There are 'Best Kept Village Competitions' across the country, the Lanacashire competition has been going for over 60 years.
+Villages enter for a variety of reasons bringing people together with a common aim: such as to promote pride in the village, to deter vandalism, graffiti and anti-social behaviour, to help different organisations to work together for the common good, to encourage young people to take part in different activities and connect with the village (planting, weeding, litter picking…) and generally to make their village a better place to live.

-Competition Villages 2019
+Competition Villages 2022

 Adlington Lower (Large)

 Great Plumpton (Hamlet)

 Holt Green (Small)

 Pressall & Knott End (Champion)

 Sabden Fold (Hamlet)